metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 | 19 | Ability Score Improvement          | 4 | 7 | 2 | 2 | 2 | 2 | 2 | 1 | 1 |
 | 20 | Deal with Death                    | 4 | 7 | 2 | 2 | 2 | 2 | 2 | 1 | 1 |

-[NOTE - features tell the story of your death]
-1. Soul Essence - your subclass, who you are
-1. Essence feature: Nature - how you survived
-5. Life Lesson - lvl 5, what you saw
-10.  - How you died
-13. Essence feature: Inner Power
-15. Unlikely Ally - Spirits you have influence over

 ### Spellcasting

 As you learn to tap into the energies governing life and death, you can cast warden spells.